Category Archives: Northern California Inland

 The Ribbon Bridge

 Section 3: From Keswick Dam to Keswick Boat Launch and Trailhead.
 Officially the Sacramento River Trail ends here and the continuation is called the Sacramento River Rail Trail, but no name could be more misleading.
 This leg is by far the most dramatic, difficult, and rewarding on the route, and no rail line could ever consider traversing it.
-It begins with a challenging 0.5-mile hill, named Heart Rate Hill on the nearby placard, the first of two climbs on the route that you’ll really notice.
-RWGPS says it maxes out at a bit less than 9%, but I promise it feels like more.
+It begins with a challenging 0.6-mile hill, named Heart Rate Hill on the nearby placard, the first of two climbs on the route that you’ll really notice.
+RWGPS says it maxes out at 10.5%, and you’ll feel all of it.

 Section 3